tuteng/rnnlab/README.rst

     >>> log_app.start()
     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

+Example of a dimensionality reduction plot produced using the browser application:

 .. figure:: example.png
     :width: 200px
     :align: center
     :height: 100px
     :alt: alternate text
     :figclass: align-center

-    Example of a dimensionality reduction plot produced using the browser application
+    SVD and t-SNE algorithms are used to map a trained model's hidden activation state space into 2 dimensions

 Customization
 =============